-A Novel Framework Approach for Model Based Process Integration from Requirements to Verification Demonstrated on a Complex, Cyber-Physical Aircraft System 2018-01-1947
+Novel Framework Approach for Model-Based Process Integration from Requirements to Verification Demonstrated on a Complex, Cyber-Physical Aircraft System 2018-01-1947

 This paper presents a demonstrator developed in the European CleanSky2 project MISSION (Modelling and Simulation Tools for Systems Integration on Aircraft).
-Scope is the development towards a seamless integrated, interconnected toolchain enabling more efficient processes with less rework time in todays, highly collaborative aerospace domain design applications.
-Considering the different aircraft and system level aspects and their interactions, the framework will support integration from requirements to certification.
+Its scope is the development towards a seamless integrated, interconnected toolchain enabling more efficient processes with less rework time in todays, highly collaborative aerospace domain design applications.

-Marcel Gottschall, Bastian Binder, Soeren Reglitz, Gilberto Burgio, Fabio Cremona, Hajer Saada, Luis Diogo Couto
+Marcel Gottschall, Bastian Binder, Soeren Reglitz, Hajer Saada, Luis Diogo Couto, Fabio Cremona, Gilberto Burgio

 ESI ITI GmbH, dSPACE GmbH, United Technologies Research Center

 Aerospace Systems and Technology Conference